 Materials to be burned shall be reasonably free of dirt and soil.

-Tree stumps more than six inches in diameter shall have been dried for at least 180 days prior to burning.
-(This does not apply to backyard burning where the burning of stumps is prohibited).
+Tree stumps more than six (6) inches in diameter shall have been dried for at least 180 days prior to burning.
+(This does not apply to backyard burning where the burning of stumps six inches or more in diameter is prohibited).

-Trees, branches and prunings more than two inches but equal to or less than six inches in diameter shall have been dried for at least 60 days prior to burning.
+Trees, branches and prunings more than two inches but equal to or less than six (6) inches in diameter shall have been dried for at least 60 days prior to burning.